 Welcome to the Antique Trader Book Club.

-As the coronavirus pandemic spreads and more of us isolate at home trying to flatten the curve, books not only help to pass the time but fill us with wonder and useful information.
+Books not only help to pass the time but they fill us with wonder and useful information.

 Having spent more than twenty years in the book publishing business focusing on titles in the Antiques and Collectibles field, I’ve come across literally thousands of great books.
 Here are five that are among my favorites: